Board Certified Podiatrists | Expert Foot & Ankle Care

 Gout in the Foot

-Acute gouty arthritis (podagra) classically presents as sudden-onset severe pain, erythema, swelling, and exquisite tenderness at the first MTP joint — typically maximal within 24 hours and resolving over 5–10 days without treatment.
+Acute gouty arthritis (podagra) classically presents as sudden-onset severe pain, erythema, swelling, and detailed tenderness at the first MTP joint — typically maximal within 24 hours and resolving over 5–10 days without treatment.
 The first MTP joint is affected in 50% of initial gout attacks and 90% of patients over the course of their disease.
 Diagnosis: serum urate (elevated in chronic gout but may be normal during acute attack), synovial fluid aspiration demonstrating negatively birefringent needle-shaped monosodium urate crystals under polarized microscopy (gold standard), and dual-energy CT demonstrating urate deposits.
 Podiatric management focuses on identifying and addressing mechanical contributors to first MTP joint stress (hallux valgus, forefoot valgus), and coordinating with rheumatology for urate-lowering therapy (allopurinol, febuxostat) targeting serum urate <6 mg/dL to prevent tophus formation and joint destruction.

 Rheumatoid Arthritis Foot Deformities